 The main issue is that while grinding up food scraps in disposal may make them easier to flush away, they still require additional processing by the helpful bacteria in the septic system before they are fully broken down.
 This means that too much food going into the tank can overwhelm the natural filtration process, leading to clogs and backups.

-While purchasing a home with a disposal isn’t enough for you to reject the home, you should learn more about proper use of a garbage disposal.
+While purchasing a home with a disposal isn’t enough for you to reject the home, you should learn more about proper garbage disposal use.
 You want to ensure that you don’t do something seemingly innocent that will cause issues with your septic system in the future.
 Additionally, septic tanks should be measured to see if they can handle the waste from a disposal during a septic system inspection.

 9. When Was the Septic Tank Last Pumped?

-A septic tank is an essential part of a septic system, but it must be maintained regularly in order to ensure they remain functional.
+A septic tank is essential to a septic system, but it must be maintained regularly to ensure it remains functional.
 One of the most important maintenance tasks is having your septic tank pumped.

-Be If it’s been more than three years since having the septic tank pumped, it’s going to need serviced soon.
+If it’s been more than three years since the tank was pumped, it will need septic servicing soon.
 You should consider this fact before you purchase a home with a septic system.

 Biros Septic & Drain Cleaning specializes in providing a septic inspection before purchasing a home with a septic tank.
-We can also help with maintenance services for a house with a septic tank.
+We can also help with maintenance services for a house with a septic tank, such as septic tank pumping services.
 Our clients can enjoy worry-free peace of mind knowing their waste is secure and properly managed without any potential issues.
 Contact us today if you would like more information about installing, inspecting, or maintaining a septic tank before purchasing a home with one.